AustinJansz/go-simple-webserver/README.md

 A simple webserver built in Go using LabStack's Echo!

 - Intended Purpose:
-    - Security investigation aid
+    - Security investigation aid that offers simple logging
+    - Extensible with Middlewares

 - Notes:
     - Capable of hosting static sites (see sample site)
     - Opens on port 8080
     - Logging is enabled for failed requests

-- Planned updates:
-    - Add help feature (-h/--help)
-    - Add arguments (site path, port)

 ## Instructions